lifestyle

 Photo credit: @carolablondelli

 This hormone inhibits libido to limit the possibility of another pregnancy , which would dry up the mother's milk and endanger the infant.
-There's nothing serious about this, just the magic of the body at work.
+There's nothing serious about it, just the magic of the body at work.
 So there's nothing to feel guilty about.

 Added to this is the fact that a child is a great source of pleasure.
 The pleasure that comes from the power of having brought a little being into the world, the pleasure of feeling so precious to this little one, the pleasure of recognizing the flesh of its flesh...
 A good dose of pleasure is thus satisfied.
 And if energy is lacking in the face of all the care and sleep deprivation, it becomes difficult to have a libido when the body is crying out for rest.